department-of-veterans-affairs/vets-website/_disability-benefits/claims-process/claim-types/predischarge-claim.md

 <div markdown="1">

 It is best to start the process of filing a disability claim while you are on active duty in predischarge status.
 Processing times tend to be faster for claims submitted before separation than for those submitted after separation.
-You may be screened via the Integrated Disability Evaluation System (IDES) process for access to [Vocational Rebilitation and Employment (VR&amp;E)](/vre/apply-vre/) programs before you separate.

 If you are in predischarge status, you may file a claim for disability compensation up to 180 days prior to separation or retirement from active duty or release from full-time Reserve or National Guard periods of duty.